3mdeb/news-and-ideas/_posts/2018-03-28-building-coreboot-on-minnowboard.md

 docker run -u root -it -v $PWD:/home/coreboot/coreboot --rm  \
     coreboot/coreboot-sdk:1.50 /bin/bash
 ```
-(remember that it works as root, so you may want to change owner of new files
+NOTE: remember that it works as root, so you may want to change owner of new files
 after build.
+This command must be ran in coreboot direcotory (there is `$PWD` in
+mount parameter `-v`).

 Configuration
 -------------